Charu Asopa Celebrates Her Daughter Ziana’s 8-Month Birthday Amid Her Separation From Husband Rajeev Sen

 Charu Asopa also recalled the time when she used to work in two shows simultaneously and called it 'struggling days'.
 Her father also said, "All that we are today is because of Charu."
 We must say, Charu has indeed worked very hard to run her house and give her siblings a proper education.

-Talking about her split with her husband Rajeev Sen, Charu said that she wants to keep her daughter Ziana away from her abusive relationship with her parents.
+Talking about her split with her husband Rajeev Sen, Charu said that she wants to keep her daughter with her parents.
+She doesn't want to harm her daughter's childhood due to the former's arguments with her estranged husband.
 On the other hand, in an interview with ETimes TV, Rajeev said that Charu didn't tell him about her first marriage.
 Let us tell you, Charu refuted all his allegations.

 Well, the couple has initiated the divorce process.
 Talking about Charu Asopa, she has acted in several TV shows such as Agle Janam Mohe Bitiya Hi Kijo, Yeh Rishta Kya Kehlata Hai, Bade Achhe Lagte Hain, Baal Veer, Chhanchhan, Diya Aur Baati Hum, Tashan-e-Ishq, Mere Angne Mein, Kyun Utthe Dil Chhod Aaye and so on.